-Now we’re able to rearrange apps shortcuts in the Applications grid (one of many new GNOME 3.38 features) you might want to ‘undo’ changes and reset apps back to their original positions at some point.
+Now we’re able to rearrange apps shortcuts in the Applications grid (one of many new GNOME 3.38 features) you may want to ‘undo’ changes you make and reset apps back to their original positions.

-It’s easy to reset the app picker layout to alphabetical layout in Ubuntu 20.10 (or above).
+It’s easy to reset the GNOME app launcher back to its original alphabetical layout in Ubuntu 20.10 (or above).
 You just need to run a single command:

 gsettings reset org.gnome.shell app-picker-layout